ivanfitenko/k8r/README.md

-This will build the image again with the new variables file (just injecting it is not implemented yet), creating a new images/bootable_image.img which you can use for initial bootstrap of the worker nodes, along with two more images, `images/boot.img.xz` and `images/image.img.xz` which can be used to upgrade, as well as to downgrade the nodes.
+This will build the image again with the new variables file (just injecting it is not implemented yet), creating a new images/bootable_image.img which you can use for initial bootstrap of the worker nodes, along with two more files, `images/boot.tar.xz` and `images/image.img.xz` which can be used to upgrade, as well as to downgrade the nodes.

 Now you can write bootable-image.img to SD cards of as many new nodes as you